-- Students will not be certified for graduation until a completed Capstone Manuscript and Presentation is approved with a Passing grade. - Students can graduate in December, May, or August.
+- Students will not be certified for graduation until a completed Capstone manuscript and Presentation are approved with a Passing grade. - Students can graduate in December, May, or August.
 Commencement occurs in May. - Students complete the Exit Satisfaction Survey sent by the Office of Assessment and Accreditation.
 The Exit Satisfaction Survey asks students to reflect on their experiences at JCPH.
 Results are used for curricular improvements and accreditation purposes. - Students will not be certified to graduate if they have outstanding account balances.

-The purpose of the Capstone Proposal is to clearly and concisely address the major components of the proposed Capstone.
-The Capstone Proposal incorporates:
+The purpose of the Capstone proposal is to clearly and concisely address the major components of the proposed Capstone.
+The Capstone proposal incorporates:

 - 1. Proposed Title May be provisional, but should be sufficient to inform the Capstone Chair of the topic of the student's Capstone. - 2.
 Introduction and Definition of the Problem Establishes the necessity for the Capstone by summarizing: - a.
 Clearly articulated population health issue to be addressed. - b.
 Previous work on the topic. - c.
 Available information and deficiencies of previous information. - d.
-Relation of (a) and (b), above, to the significance of the proposed Capstone.
+Relation of (a) and (b), above, to the significance of the proposed Capstone. - e.

-- e.
 Specific aims of the Capstone. - 3.
 Design, Scope, and Timeline Describes how the issue will be addressed.
-An individual reading the Capstone Proposal should be able to determine whether the Capstone plan can adequately accomplish the Capstone aims.
+An individual reading the Capstone proposal should be able to determine whether the Capstone plan can adequately accomplish the Capstone aims.
 The Capstone Chair should be able to determine if the Capstone is feasible with the time, resources and expertise available.
 This section should include: - a.
 Description of the implementation plan. - b.
-Description of the methods of analysis and interventions. - c.
+Description of the methods of analysis and interventions.

+- c.
 Timeline for the Capstone. - 4.
 Materials and Methods Describes materials and methods to be used in the Capstone.
-A professional in the student's program area should clearly understand the methods/methodological model or theory that he or she would use to replicate the work.
+A professional in the student's program area should clearly understand the methods/methodological model or theory that they would use to replicate the work.
 The bibliography should reference any previously published procedures. - 5.
-Competencies Addressed Students, in consultation with their Capstone Chair and Capstone Instructor, should identify which of the program competencies will be/are addressed in their Capstone.
-Students should complete this identification process twice: (1) once in the Capstone Proposal and (2) again in the Capstone Manuscript appendices.
-Students should refer to the JCPH Degree Requirements Guide for the list of competencies. - 6.
+Competencies Addressed Students, in consultation with their Capstone Chair and Capstone instructor, should identify which of the program competencies will be/are addressed in their Capstone.
+Students should complete this identification process twice: (1) once in the Capstone proposal and (2) again in the Capstone manuscript appendices.
+Students should refer to the JCPH Degree Requirements Guide, located under Handbooks & Forms on the Student Resources page, for the list of competencies. - 6.
 Bibliography References current literature and pertinent professional studies using American Psychological Association (APA) format 6th edition or higher.